Brachygastra mellifica: Predators

 Diogmites angustipennis is a robber fly known to prey on honeybees that has been observed preying on B. mellifica.
 Orb-weaving spiders have also been known to take single wasps as prey outside the nest.
 Attacks on the entire nest are also common.
 Both opossums and golden-fronted woodpeckers have been seen dissecting a nest.
 Other dismembered nests have damage that is similar to the damage caused by the woodpeckers to the nests.

 Human importance

 Pollinator

 It is thought that wasps and stingless bees were the first pollinators of the avocado, before the introduction of the European honeybee to the Americas.
-Brachygastra mellifica are pollinators because when they collect food for their larvae; they carry much pollen on their hairy head – including avocado pollen.
+Brachygastra mellifica are pollinators because when they collect food for their larvae; they carry an abundance of pollen on their hairy head – including avocado pollen.
 They also carry pollen on their thorax and legs, and inside their unique thoracic cavities.
 While many other wasp species visit avocado flowers, they contribute less to pollination due to lower visitation rates and/or carrying less pollen on their bodies.